containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 When the `checkPodmanInstalled` step becomes active, the command `podman.onboarding.checkPodmanInstalled` is invoked.
 As soon as the context value `podmanVersion` equals `4.7.2`, the step is marked as completed, and the user is moved to the next one.

 You might wonder: who or what sets the context value?
 If you use a custom context value, it should be your extension's job to set it.
-Following the example above, we could set the context value during the execution of `podman.onboarding.checkPodmanInstalled` like
+Following the example above, we could set the context value during the execution of `podman.onboarding.checkPodmanInstalled` such as

 ```
 extensionApi.commands.registerCommand(